“Dichotomous” Vs “Polytomous” in IRT?

 What is the difference between the terms dichotomous and polytomous in psychometrics?
-Well, these terms represent two subcategories within item response theory.
-Item response theory (IRT) is the dominant psychometric paradigm for constructing, scoring and analyzing assessments.
+Well, these terms represent two subcategories within item response theory (IRT) which is the dominant psychometric paradigm for constructing, scoring and analyzing assessments.
 Virtually all large-scale assessments utilize IRT because of its well-documented advantages.
 In many cases, however, it is referred to as a single way of analyzing data.
-But, IRT is actually a family of fast-growing models.
+But IRT is actually a family of fast-growing models, each requiring rigorous item fit analysis to ensure that each question functions appropriately within the model.
 The models operate quite differently based on whether the test questions are scored right/wrong or yes/no (dichotomous), vs. complex items like an essay that might be scored on a rubric of 0 to 6 points (polytomous).
 This post will provide a description of the differences and when to use one or the other.

 Dichotomous IRT Models